 A: If you do not already have a valid visa stamp in the same category as the category granted in the I-539, you will need to apply for a visa stamp at a U.S. consulate or embassy in order to re-enter the United States after international travel.
-Please note Canadian citizens do not require visa stamps.
+Please note Canadians do not need visa stamps for E-3 and L-2.
+All individuals require visa stamps in E-1 and E-2 categories.
 A new visa stamp is not required prior to international travel.